 The SEAT el-Born isn’t just about the promise of usable electrification, but the integration of other technologies too.
 The vehicle incorporates autonomous functionality to support the driver as well as a host of assistance systems.

-The SEAT el-Born is designed to drive.
+el-Born is designed to drive.
 Its dynamic proportions are enabled by its electric powertrain, pushing the wheels to the four corners of the vehicle and allowing a more vibrant and energetic stance compared to traditionally powered cars.

 It embodies the future of vehicle design in a modern and integrated way, emphasised most acutely at the front of the vehicle.
-Aerodynamics are key to maximising the vehicle’s range, to this end the SEAT logo on the front is flush to the body, where there is no need to take in air to cool the engine so no demand for a grille.
+Aerodynamics are key to maximising el-Born's range, to this end the SEAT logo on the front is flush to the body, where there is no need to take in air to cool the engine so no demand for a grille.
 Cooling vents are placed lower down the vehicle’s front, providing air to the battery pack and so streamlining air flow over the front of the vehicle.